pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 ### Personal Access Tokens

 Scoped to [individual users]({{< relref "/docs/intro/pulumi-service/accounts/#access-tokens" >}}).
 Used whenever a developer deploys from their local machine.
-Be sure your users are part of a Pulumi team to simplify their role based access within the platform.
+Be sure your users are part of a Pulumi team to simplify their role-based access within the platform.

 ### Rotate the Tokens